-You must provide your assessor with evidence for all of the performance criteria and knowledge and understanding.
+You must provide your assessor with evidence for all of the outcomes of effective performance and knowledge and understanding.

 The evidence must be provided in the following ways taking into account any of the special considerations below.

 The nature of this unit means that all of your evidence must come from real work activities.